gurman24/GU-Tic-Tac-Toe-06-28-18/README.md

 3) So, the number of states in the environment is 3 ^9 (3 to the 9th power) or 19683

 Additionally, what makes the Tic-Tack-Toe program different than Multi-Armed Bandit is that there can only be TWO POSSIBLE AGENTS (programs or algorithms that make decisions on their own based on their pre-programming -- in other words Machine Learning!)
 At least one Agent has the be the AI itself.
 The other Agent can be a human being or another pre-programmed AI Agent.
 That means you can play Agent against Agent AKA watch the computer play itself. ...
 One of the interesting things about doing that would be to mess around with the Learning Rate for each Agent to see what difference that makes. ...
-It is also very important to mention that Tic-Tac-Toe also uses the Epsilon-Greedy algorithm (in other words explore vs. exploit, look that up separately if interested, it's a simple but very important idea).
+It is also very important to mention that Tic-Tac-Toe, like Multi-Armed Bandit, also uses the Epsilon-Greedy algorithm (in other words explore vs. exploit, look that up separately if interested, it's a simple but very important idea).

 ---------------------------------------------------------------------------------------------------------------------------------